zmtcreative/gm-alert-callouts/docs/FEATURES.md

 ## Best Practices

 1. **Use `NewAlertCallouts()` for production**: The constructor provides better control and is more maintainable than the pre-configured variable.
 2. **Choose appropriate icon sets**:
    - Use `UseGFMIcons()` for GitHub compatibility
-   - Use `UseGFMPlusIcons()` for extended functionality
+   - Use `UseGFMPlusIcons()` for extended functionality using the default 5 GFM Alert styles plus many of the same callout markers from Obsidian
-   - Use `UseObsidianIcons()` for Obsidian compatibility
+   - Use `UseObsidianIcons()` for Obsidian compatibility using the same icons defined by Obsidian
 3. **Icon format**: Icons should be provided as complete SVG strings or other HTML-safe content.
    SVG is recommended for scalability and styling flexibility.
 4. **CSS styling**: The generated HTML includes semantic CSS classes.
 Provide appropriate CSS to style the alerts according to your design requirements.
 5. **Folding functionality**: Enable folding if you need interactive callouts, disable if you prefer static alerts for better performance.

 ## Notes